 OUR MODEL

-The CBFM residency program follows the Teaching Health Center model and allows for residents to train on the front line of healthcare under the guidance of our esteemed Board-Certified faculty.
+The CBFM residency program follows the Teaching Health Center model, placing residents on the front lines of healthcare under the mentorship of our esteemed Board-Certified faculty.

-This program trains future physicians to provide Community-Oriented, Patient-Centered, and High-Quality primary care with a focus on providing healthcare to underserved populations and improving overall access to medical treatment.
+Our program is designed to train future physicians in delivering Community-Oriented, Patient-Centered, and High-Quality primary care, with a special focus on serving underserved populations and improving access to medical treatment for all.

 OUR MISSION

-The mission of the Community-Based Family Medicine Program is to provide excellent clinical training while providing the highest quality health care to our patients.
+Our mission is to deliver exceptional clinical training while providing the highest quality healthcare to our patients.

-Graduates of the residency program will have multiple opportunities to begin their career at a South Texas Federally Qualified Health Center (FQHC) with options for Physician Education Loan Repayment Program (PELRP)
+Graduates of the residency program will have numerous opportunities to launch their careers at Federally Qualified Health Centers (FQHCs) in South Texas, with options for participation in the Physician Education Loan Repayment Program (PELRP).

 OUR FUNDING